Jaspersoft/js-visualize-components-samples/pages/scheduler/basic-usage.md

    }
 ```

 * After authenticating, the `VisualizeClient` object (or simply `v` object) is returned.
-This is used to interact
+It is used to
-  with the internal API of Visualize.js.
-Store a reference to this object in a global scope to perform other
-  operations with Visualize.js such as loading a report viewer.
+  interact with the Visualize.js API.
+Store a reference to this object in a global scope of your application to perform other operations with Visualize.js, such as loading a report.

-More info about the tools can be found in this [guide]({{site.baseurl}}/pages/tools/loading-vizjs).
+More details about Visualize.js loader can be found at [loading visualize.js]({{site.baseurl}}/pages/tools/loading-vizjs).

-## Render the Scheduler plugin
+## Render the Scheduler

 ### The JavaScript approach